theicfire/vimsheet/index.md

 ---

-#A Better Vim Cheat Sheet
+#A Great Vim Cheat Sheet

 Note: If you’re decent at vim and want your mind blown, check out [Advanced Vim](advanced.html).